What is required to get a market started?

 Health and safety

-A typical feature of any community or market event is the assessment of health and safety.
-There may be risks to the public when operating a market and it is the responsibility of stallholders and organisers to ascertain and comply with health and safety legislation.
+When organising and operating a market stall/event, health and safety is very important.
+There may be risks to the public and it is the responsibility of stallholders and organisers to be informed of and comply with health and safety legislation.

 Failing to follow particular requirements set out in legislation and/or guidance may be viewed as a breach of a licence agreement to trade at your market.
 It is important to consider the following when organising a market or attending as a stall holder: